-The Silver Fox discovery is located 14 km west of St. Lewis, 2 km west of Foxtrot and about 1 km south of an allseason graveled road.
-Geological mapping and channel sampling indicate that the mineralization occurs in a low- to medium-grade CREE band up to 9m wide and at least 1100m long; this mineralized zone is thinner than the nearby Foxtrot zone and the other two larger CREE prospects.
-However, Zr + Hf values at Silver Fox are about twice those of the three major CREE mineralized zones/resources.
-Silver Fox's Zr + Hf mostly occurs in the mineral Zircon; this mineralization-type is being evaluated as a Zr + Hf mineral zone with minor CREE.
+The SILVER FOX discovery is located 14 km west of St. Lewis, 2 km west of FOXTROT and about 1 km south of an all-season graveled road.
+Geological mapping and channel sampling indicate that the mineralization occurs in a low- to medium-grade CREE band up to 9m wide and at least 1100m long; this mineralized zone is thinner than the nearby FOXTROT zone and the other two larger CREE prospects.
+However, Zr + Hf values at SILVER FOX are about twice those of the three major CREE mineralized zones/resources.
+SILVER FOX's Zr + Hf mostly occurs in the mineral Zircon; this mineralization-type is being evaluated as a Zr + Hf mineralized zone with minor CREE.